 DSL Technology Background.
-DSL technology expands the usable bandwidth of copper wire so that telephone companies can offer high-speed data services over their existing telephone networks.
 DSL is a point-to-point technology that connects the end user to a central location in the telephone company's network such as a central office or remote location controlled by the telephone company.
 DSL equipment is required at each end of the telephone line.
 New ADSL2, ADSL2+ and VDSL2 technologies will enable transmit speeds between multiple megabits ("Mbps") and 100 Mbps.
 Actual transmission speeds depend on the length and condition of the existing wire.